giosil/wux/README.md

 ### WUX.WPages

 **WPages** allows you to display one component at a time in a view.
+The component also allows you to display a Dialog like a page.

 ```typescript
 this.pages = new WUX.WPages();